What Is Pericardial Mesothelioma?

 Researchers reported cases linked with occupational asbestos exposure by gender.
 About 24% of women and 75% of men with pericardial mesothelioma worked around asbestos.
 Industries at high risk of asbestos exposure included construction, metal works, textiles and agriculture.

-Other risk factors are similar to those of other types of mesothelioma.
+Other risk factors of pericardial mesothelioma are similar to those of other types of mesothelioma.
 These factors include exposure to radiation, SV40 virus, tuberculosis and erionite.

 What Are the Symptoms of Pericardial Mesothelioma?